-1. Log into one of vlsifarm servers 3 through 7, which have FPGAs connected to them.
+1. Log into one of the FPGA servers listed on the course website under Resources, which have FPGAs connected to them.
 Because there are a limited number of FPGAs and we don't have in place anything to manage who gets to use which FPGA, you should be careful and considerate of the other people who want to use the FPGAs.
 If it seems someone else is using the FPGA, try a different machine.
 You can see who else is logged in on the computer with the w command.

-Source the class setup script, navigate to the lab 4 scemi/fpga/ directory, and open up the fpga.bspec project file in bluespec if you haven't already done so.
+Source the class setup script, navigate to the lab 4 scemi/fpga/ directory, programfpga xilinx/mkBridge.bit runtb ./tb